Dadey64/Dadey64/README.md

 - 👋 Hi, I’m @Dadey64
-- 👀 I’m interested in coding, cleaning and visualizing of data.
+- 👀 I’m interested in coding, cleaning, and visualizing data.
-- 🌱 I’m currently learning data anaylsis and python
+- 🌱 I’m currently learning data analysis and python
-- 💞️ I’m looking to collaborate on small projects to gain knowldege so as to better my understanding of my work.
+- 💞️ I’m looking to collaborate on small projects to gain knowledge so as to better my understanding of my work.
-- 📫 How to reach me whatsapp @+2349124496482
+- 📫 How to reach me Whatsapp @+2349124496482
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...